neptotech/BetterAdvancedPaste/README.md

 An AI-powered “Advanced Paste” for Windows.
 Press Win+Shift+V in File Explorer to open a lightweight command palette that takes your current clipboard, applies your instruction (or a preset), and saves the AI-generated output to the active Explorer folder with a sensible filename.
 Inspired by [Powertoys](https://github.com/microsoft/PowerToys) advanced paste module

+This was my hobby project since powertoys advanced paste only allowed openai endpoints, while I wished to use free endpoints online or llama cpp server

+The python main project was made cross platform to be used like `python main.py folderpath` and it will show the gui and paste clipboard text like that.
+Its only the windows explorer hooking part of project that is preventing it from hitting linux and mac.
+However I am not thinking of expanding it to them or spend more time on this.
+Anyone who can do it are welcome.

 ## ✨ Features
 - Global hotkey: Win+Shift+V to open the palette in the active Explorer window